Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

    # ...or the SSH method
    $ git remote add fork git@github.com:{username}/cnlp_transformers.git
    ```
+3. Switch to the correct base branch:
+   * If you are not making changes to source files or project configuration
+     files (`setup.cfg`, `pyproject.toml`, `MANIFEST.in`), stay on `main`
+   * Otherwise, **switch to the branch for the next release**.
+     * This will be a branch named `dev-vX.Y.Z` for version X.Y.Z.
+     * If there is no such branch, create it by branching off of `main`
+       and push it upstream to this repository:
+       ```sh
+       $ git switch -c dev-vX.Y.Z
+       $ git push --set-upstream origin dev-vX.Y.Z
+       ```
+       * You can also ask a maintainer to create this branch for you.

-3. Make a new branch and set your fork as the upstream remote:
+4. Make a new branch from the base branch selected above and set your
+   fork as the upstream remote:
    > **Note:** see the section on testing below for information
    > on how you may want to name your branch.
    ```sh